-The decision of when- and if- to reproduce is central to a women's basic human rights.
-People who choose not to have children are subjected to a myriad of hurtful comments and impertinent questions regarding their choice and physical reproductive abilities.
+The decision of when- and if- to reproduce is central to an individual's basic human rights.
+People who choose not to have children (especially women!) are often subjected to a myriad of hurtful comments and impertinent questions regarding their choice and physical reproductive abilities.
 Sometimes, these questions and comments can be shocking, and it's hard to know just how to respond.
-Below are the most common comments/questions I've gotten when my childfree status is revealed, and italicized are my replies.
+Below are the most common comments/questions I've gotten when my childfree status is revealed, and italicized are my replies!

-"Not having children is foolish because no one will take care of you when you're old."
+"Not having children is foolish!
+You'll have no one to take care of you when you're old."

 1.)
 Having children is no guarantee that you'll have someone to take care of you when you're old; so many moms and dads are dumped in nursing homes and never visited.